Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

-\paragraph{Anchors in the right staircase.} For an anchor in the right side, the entering yellow and blue variable pieces have been started in other gadgets farther to the left, and we only add the orange piece.
+For an anchor on the right side, the entering yellow and blue variable pieces have been started in other gadgets farther to the left, and we only add the orange piece.
 We define the canonical placements in an analogous way as for the left anchors.
-The proof of Lemma~\ref{lem:preservation} (solution preservation) is trivial since no new variable pieces are introduced.
-The orange piece in a right anchor is fingerprinted as in the left anchors, and Lemma~\ref{lem:AlmostCanonicalPlacement} follows.
-Lemma~\ref{lem:alignedPl} is trivial since no new variable pieces are introduced.
-The edge inequality of Lemma~\ref{lem:graphIneq} is proven as for the left anchors, as is Lemma~\ref{lem:TrueCanonical} that a valid placement is canonical.
+The proof of \Cref{lem:preservation} (solution preservation) is trivial since no new variable pieces are introduced.
+The orange piece in a right anchor is fingerprinted as in the left anchors, and \Cref{lem:AlmostCanonicalPlacement} follows. \Cref{lem:alignedPl} is trivial since no new variable pieces are introduced.
+The edge inequality of \Cref{lem:graphIneq} is proven as for the left anchors.